Home Resources Blog

 Read more: Why driver driver-based planning is important to modern FP&A

-How does DBB reduce budget negotiation and gaming the system?
+How does driver based planning reduce budget negotiation and gaming the system?

-DBB (Driver-Based Budgeting) reduces the need for extensive budget negotiation and eliminates the potential for gaming the system by establishing clear rules and guidelines for budget allocations.
-Instead of focusing on negotiating specific dollar amounts, department heads are primarily engaged in determining the underlying business rules that govern budgetary decisions.
+Driver-based planning reduces the need for extensive budget negotiation and eliminates the potential for gaming the system by establishing clear rules and guidelines for budget allocations.
+Instead of focusing on negotiating specific dollar amounts withe the CFO and finance team, department heads are primarily engaged in determining the underlying business rules that govern budgetary decisions.

-For instance, when implementing DBB, the focus shifts towards defining key drivers such as the size of the sales funnel, conversion rates, average revenue per deal, and other relevant metrics.
+For instance, when implementing driver based models, the focus shifts towards defining key drivers such as the size of the sales funnel, conversion rates, average revenue per deal, customer churn and other relevant metrics.
 By agreeing upon these established rules, the need to demand "doing more with less" diminishes, as the company can base its expectations on historical data and realistic performance indicators.

-In summary, DBB reduces budget negotiation by emphasizing the determination of business rules over dollar amounts and discourages gaming the system by promoting transparency, accountability, and adherence to agreed-upon guidelines for budget allocations.
+In summary, driver based planning reduces budget negotiation by emphasizing the determination of business rules over dollar amounts and discourages gaming the system by promoting transparency, accountability, and adherence to agreed-upon guidelines for budget allocations.

 The reality of adopting driver-based planning